networknt/light-4j/docs/content/architecture/jee-is-dead.md

 Microservices are not Web Services on enterprise service buses (ESBs).
-And it is not the traditional service-oriented architecture (SOA), while it inherits some of the basic principles of SOA, it's fundamentally a different set of practices—because the entire environment has completely transformed.
+And it is not the traditional service-oriented architecture (SOA), while it inherits some of the basic principles of SOA, it's fundamentally a different set of practices because the entire environment has completely transformed.

 The environment for microservices architecture, in contrast, is the borderless